BAIXUE1222/turtle_dollow/README.md

 # Auto-Police Catch Thief

-This repository hosts the source code for the ROS turtle_pong package, which implements the `auto-Pong` arcade video game for the Robot Operating System using Turtlesim.
+This repository hosts the source code for the ROS turtle_pong package, which implements the `Auto-Police Catch Thief` video game for the Robot Operating System using Turtlesim.

 ![Short Game Play](docs/auto-pong_game.gif)